varigence/docs/bimlflex/user-guide/importing-metadata.md

 This controls default behavior of inferred Integration Keys.

-* Pad Integration Keys (Amount) – defines Integration key width
+* Pad Integration Keys (Amount) – defines Integration Key width
-* IntegrationKey Suffix - Optionally add a suffix onto column name to indicate what is a Integration key
+* Integration Key Suffix - add a suffix onto column name to indicate Integration Key
-* Key Columns End With – When inferring key names, what substring to look for at the end of a column name - Id, Code, No, Key or any custom string added
+* Key Columns End With – When inferring key/reference names, what substring to look for at the end of a column name - `Id`, `Code`, `No`, `Key`, or any custom string added

 ### Importable Assets